lidofinance/lido-improvement-proposals/LIPS/lip-31.md

 > NB: The mint operation MUST NOT incur the stETH token rebase.

-> **Important**: When checking vault capacity for minting, the protocol uses `getPooledEthBySharesRoundUp()` to calculate the ETH value of shares.
-The maximum mintable shares is determined by the vault's total value minus the required locked value (`liability + max(reserve, minimal reserve)`), ensuring proper over-collateralization is maintained.
+> **Important**: When determining vault minting capacity, the protocol calculates the available ETH value (total value minus required locked value where `locked = liability + max(reserve, minimal reserve)`), then converts this ETH amount to shares using the current share rate.
+The vault mints shares directly, not ETH amounts, ensuring proper over-collateralization is maintained.

 Upon external shares minting, the `Lido` contract increases the stored `externalShares`.
 The key insight is that the share rate used for external minting is based on internal values: